The laboratories of the Institute of Microbiology and Parasitology carry out diagnostics of infectious diseases of animals.

 We are equipped with state-of-the-art apparatus which are used to perform more than 280 microbiological methods.

 Through virological, bacteriological, mycological, serological, parasitological and molecular investigations, the institute provides diagnostics of most contagious animal diseases under regulatory control as well as diagnostics of other economically important diseases of individual animal species.
 In addition to investigations for the needs of the state or official controls, it also carries out investigations for various clients (veterinary practices, animal owners, livestock, processing and pharmaceutical industries…).
 The institute operates 18 national reference laboratories for various fields of infectious diseases.
-The laboratories are accredited to the SIST EN ISO/IEC 17025:2005 standard.

 Researchers at the Institute of Microbiology and Parasitology are involved in the Animal Health, Environment and Food Safety (P4-0092), national research programme, which follows the concept of ‘One Health’.
 This is based on the recognition that human, animal and environmental health are inextricably linked.
 The aim of this research is to introduce new, rapid, comprehensive diagnostic approaches and to expand the usefulness of modern molecular-epidemiological methods for identifying pathogens to ensure animal health and well-being, expedient use of medication, and reducing economic damage.
 In addition, the institute is involved in several core projects, targeted research programmes and projects in the framework of bilateral and multilateral cooperation.

 Equine infectious anemia (EIA), equine infectious arteritis, viral rhinopneumonitis, equine plague, equine influenza (infectious cough in horses), vesicular stomatitis, West Nile virus infection (West Nile fever)…